DISPLACED: Contemporary Artists Confront the Global Refugee Crisis

 This monthly interdisciplinary public program series engages audiences in timely and important cultural conversations by offering creative and inspiring “bite-sized” talks followed by a tasting prepared by a local chef.
 The 2020 Digest This programs will be centered in scholarship related to the works on view in Displaced and are made possible in part with support from the New Mexico Humanities Council.

 The School of Advanced Research, Center for Contemporary Arts, and SITE Santa Fe join forces to address the global refugee crisis and ongoing US/Mexico immigration issues through the lens of the arts and social sciences.
+For more information, please visit our event page or the Beyond Borders website.

 Beginning this spring, SITE Santa Fe, in collaboration with The School of Advanced Research (SAR) and Center for Contemporary Arts (CCA), presents Beyond Borders, a series of installations and events starting with Hostile Terrain 94, a participatory art project and exhibition, scheduled to open in Santa Fe May 8-10, 2020, and intended to call attention to the realities of migration and border policy in our hemisphere, organized by the Undocumented Migration Project (UMP), and based on the work of SAR Fellow Jason de León.